 Ingredients

-In addition to the ingredients, you will need a large skillet to make this.
+You will need a large skillet to make this stove top chicken parmesan.
 A non-stick skillet is preferred.
-If you don’t have a choice and are using a stainless steel skillet, make sure to grease it heavily to avoid sticking.
+If you are using a stainless steel skillet, make sure to grease it heavily to avoid sticking.

 Chicken cutlets should not overlap.
 If skillet is too small to accommodate all the chicken pieces, cook in two batches.